Continuing Education Activity

 - Tadalafil 40 mg once daily

 For patients with lower urinary tract symptoms of benign prostatic hyperplasia (BPH) with concomitant ED, tadalafil 5 mg is preferred.
 Characteristics of different types of PDE5Is appear in Table 1.

 None of the PDE5 inhibitors are genuinely selective for the receptor PDE5, and most of the harmful effects occur due to cross-reactivity with other PDE isoenzymes.
 These effects are usually dose-dependent.
 Some of the common adverse effects encountered with the administration of PDE5Is are:

 - Mild headache

 - Flushing - experienced more with sildenafil

 - Altered color vision presenting as a slight and transient blue tinge to the vision - the presence of a high concentration of PDE6 enzyme in rods and cones of retina makes these cells a susceptible target for PDE5 inhibitors, especially with sildenafil which has a high affinity for inhibiting PDE6 in addition to PDE5.
-This effect has not shown to be accompanied by any structural and functional changes of the retina.
+This effect has not been shown to be accompanied by any structural and functional changes in the retina.

 - Hypotension and dizziness

 Nevertheless, the adverse outcomes encountered with PDE5 inhibitors rarely lead to their discontinuation.

 PDE5Is use has also correlated with specific less known, rarely encountered side effects, and the low frequency of the occurrence of these adverse effects does not necessitate the withdrawal of the drugs from the market-